LSSTDESC/gen3_workflow/python/desc/gen3_workflow/README.md

 ```
 Setting `OMP_NUM_THREADS=1` prevents code using the LINPACK libraries from using all available threads on a node.

 Since the LSST code currently uses python3.8, one should install a compatible version of `ndcctools`.
+Find the latest version of `ndcctools` compatible with the python version for the LSST stack.
 Since that package is installed with conda, and the CVMFS distributions are write-protected, it's useful to set up a local area to do that installation.
 The following assumes that `lsst_distrib` has been set up:
 ```
 $ wq_env=`pwd -P`/wq_env
 $ conda create --prefix ${wq_env}